Tuplajuusto/Kansallispuistot/PROGRESS.md

       anytime, free→paid is NOT (already learned this one the hard way once)

 ## 🐛 Known issues / needs on-device verification

+- [ ] **MML tile-caching-specific terms** — the general MML open-data license
+      (CC BY 4.0) is confirmed, but a separate reviewer specifically flagged verifying that *long-term local caching* of map tiles is covered the same way as just using them live.
+Not yet checked as its own question.
+- [ ] **Error handling** — many empty `catch (e) {}` blocks throughout
+      (save, photo load/compress, tile load, share, achievement/visit save).
+      Keeps the UI quiet but makes real failures invisible to you and to users.
+Worth at minimum: a short user-facing message on critical failures, centralized dev logging, and privacy-respecting crash reporting with consent for the production build.
+Not started — a real, if unglamorous, piece of work.
+- [ ] **"Offline" wording honesty check** — confirm the current copy
+      describes what's actually true (previously-viewed map areas stay available without a connection) rather than implying a full pre-downloaded offline park package, which doesn't exist yet.
+Cheap to fix once checked, just not yet checked directly against the current strings.

 - [x] MML terrain layer — confirmed working on-device
 - [x] Share button — confirmed working